root4loot/rescope/README.md

 rescope highlights Includes in Green and Excludes in Red, unless `--silent (-s)`

 Important: rescope may not always parse or identify targets accurately.
-Therefore it's crucial that you go over the results and make sure it got what you wanted.
+Therefore you should probably go over the results and make sure it got what you wanted.

 #### Parsed results